canonical/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 ## Create the extra snaps

-Once your snap is working as expected, publish it to the branded store.
+Once your snap is working as expected, publish it to the brand store.
 These snaps will only be available to devices whose model assertion specifies your brand and store.

 Detailed information about building snap packages can be found on [snapcraft.io](http://snapcraft.io).